PaulvonRedmont/Automatic-MLA-Formatter/README.md

 Install Python.
 It's simple.
 Go to https://www.python.org/downloads/ and just download it.
 It's so simple a tree could do it.

-IMPORTANT: WHEN INSTALLING, YOU MUST SELECT "Install for all users":
+IMPORTANT: WHEN INSTALLING, YOU MUST SELECT "Install for all users" as well as "ADD TO PATH":

 ![image](https://github.com/PaulvonRedmont/Automatic-MLA-Formatter/assets/146851640/e4529826-ab8c-418a-a4d2-27a7e647f0b7)